 'A Chronicle of Ashes' is a series of short stories exploring the extended Foxhole universe.
 These are unrelenting tales of human struggle in the face of apathy and violence, borne by a world in a constant state of war.
 Content Warning: A Chronicle of Ashes depicts scenes of violence and war.

 The ride into Nicnevin was bumpy and cold, and none too luxurious for two days crammed in the back of an old farmer's truck.
-At least the scenery was a nice change from the craggy barren coastline where Hanne Thorsen and the other rookies had spent most of their lives; fresh mountain air gave way to vistas that stretched on for as far as one could see.
-They'd even passed roving goat herds clinging to sheer cliffs and spotted hawks circling in the clouds.
+At least the scenery was a nice change from the craggy barren coastline where Hanne Thorsen and the other rookies had spent most of their lives; fresh mountain air set the stage for vistas that stretched on for as far as one could see.
+They'd even passed roving goat herds clinging to sheer cliffs and spotted hawks circling below the clouds.

 For all that awe and wonder, Hanne couldn't shake the chill in her bones.

 At night, Hanne and the others huddled together under moth-eaten wool blankets on a bed of damp hay but weren't fooled into thinking sleep would come.
 The driver rarely stopped for a rest, only once at a checkpoint for fuel.
-They travelled so far north, the country had turned strange, too.
-The dark seemed to last forever.
+They travelled so far north, that the country had turned strange, too.
+The dark lasted forever.
 Any sense of hour or place slipped away as she drifted in and out of consciousness.

 The truck crawled to a halt.
 Hanne snapped awake to the trickle of gravel dancing against rubber tires.